MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **Health check URL:** _Optional_.
 A health check URL is an HTTP endpoint used to monitor the health of an application.
 A test checks if your URLs are running.
 If the ping response is successful, the URL is receiving requests.

-**Notification email:** email addresses that receive event notifications from subscribed webhooks
+**Notification email:** email addresses that receive event notifications from subscribed webhooks.

 **PCI Compliant:** selection of card account number (PAN) format to be included in Events
    - Options: PAN in clear, PAN Token, or PAN Masked.